Here are some ways to build confidence in Christ and stop living like the waves of the sea but rather as a confident Christian woman.

 11 Best Ways to Build Confidence in Christ

-Here is a list of resources to give you more information and ways to grow in your confidence in Christ!
+Here is a list of resources to give you more information and ways to grow your confidence in Christ!

 When You Feel Like a Fraud by Sara